Chewy Chocolate Chip Cookies

 - Dried fruit.
 Try adding about 1 cup dried cherries, cranberries, chopped apricots, or chopped dates for an extra pizzaz of flavor.

 - Sprinkles or M&M’s.
-Add in a handful of colored sprinkles or about 1 cup miniature or regular M&M’s, if you’d like to make these cookies extra fun!
+For extra fun and color, add in a handful of colored sprinkles or about 1 cup miniature or regular M&M’s.

+- Freezing dough.
 Scoop out balls of cookie dough.
-Place the cookie dough in a freezer-safe baggie and freeze the cookie dough for up to 3 months.
+Place the cookie dough in a freezer-safe baggie and freeze for up to 3 months.

-Thawing dough.
-When you’re ready to bake cookies, remove the dough balls from the freezer, set them on a baking sheet that is lined with parchment or a silicone baking mat and let them thaw.
-Once they are close to room temperature (after about 1-2 hours) bake as directed in the recipe.
+- Thawing dough.
+When you’re ready to bake, remove the dough balls from the freezer, set them on a baking sheet that is lined with parchment or a silicone baking mat and let them thaw.
+Once they are unfrozen, bake as directed in the recipe.

-Make ahead cookie dough.
+- Make ahead dough.
 If you are wanting to prep just several days ahead, you can keep cookie dough in an airtight container in the refrigerator for up to 4 days.

-Freezing baked cookies.
-These already-baked chewy chocolate chip cookies freeze very well.
-Store in a freezer-safe container or baggie and freeze the cookies for up to 3 months.
+- Freezing leftovers.
+To freeze baked cookies, place in a freezer-safe container or baggie and freeze the cookies for up to 3 months.

 Beware, it’s really easy to eat about a dozen of these before you even realize what you just did.
 You only live once, so indulge and enjoy!